 Release date: April 2018 | Rear camera: 40MP + 20MP + 8MP | Front camera: 24MP | OIS: Yes | Rear camera aperture: f/1.8 + f/1.6 + f/2.4 | Autofocus type: | Weight: 180g | Dimensions: 155 x 73.9 x 7.8 mm | Storage: 128/256GB

-The best camera phone: The Huawei P20 Pro is a very impressive piece of picture taking kit.
+The best all rounder: The Huawei P20 Pro is a very impressive piece of picture taking kit.
 We’ve ranked it slightly lower here as it’s not as consistent as the Galaxy S9 Plus, but it’s still a powerful camera that combines a 40MP RGB sensor with a 20MP black and white one.

 That is said to help with image processing and decreases the amount of noise you’ll get in shots.
 Thanks to a third rear camera, an 8MP shooter, the phone allows you 3x zoom without having to default to a lower quality digital zoom.